jakeyoos/documents/12_explore_basics.md

 As mentioned in the [dimension options lesson](https://learn2.looker.com/projects/e-commerce/files/06_dimension_options.md), another critical step to keeping things functioning properly is to define a primary key for each view.<br /><br />

+<h4 style="color:rgb(141,127,185)">Why Have More than One Explore?</h4>

+As we saw above, the view that you reference with `explore:` goes into the `FROM` clause of the SQL statement.
+Any additional views you add to it with `join:` usually go into a `LEFT JOIN` clause.
+This means that you'll see every record in the primary view of the explore, but you'll only see joined view records if they have a match in the primary view.

+That's a mouthful, so an example may help.
+In the "order_items" explore we just looked at, you would see every order item, but you would only see users who had some order items associated with them.
+If you wanted to see every user no matter what, you would probably want to create another explore that started with "users".<br /><br />

 <h2 style="color:rgb(100,81,138)">Try it Yourself</h2>